MicrosoftDocs/win32/desktop-src/WinInet/option-flags.md

 Sets an HTTP request object such that it will not logon to origin servers, but will perform automatic logon to HTTP proxy servers.
 This option differs from the Request flag **INTERNET\_FLAG\_NO\_AUTH**, which prevents authentication to both proxy servers and origin servers.

 Setting this mode will suppress the use of any credential material (either previously provided username/password or client SSL certificate) when communicating with an origin server.
 However, if the request must transit via an authenticating proxy, WinINet will still perform automatic authentication to the HTTP proxy per the Intranet Zone settings for the user.
-The default Intranet Zone setting is to permit automatic logon using the user’s default credentials.
+The default Intranet Zone setting is to permit automatic logon using the user s default credentials.

 To ensure suppression of all identifying information, the caller should combine **INTERNET\_OPTION\_SUPPRESS\_SERVER\_AUTH** with the **INTERNET\_FLAG\_NO\_COOKIES** request flag.

 This option may only be set on request objects before they have been sent.
 Attempts to set this option after the request has been sent will return **ERROR\_INTERNET\_INCORRECT\_HANDLE\_STATE**.

 No buffer is required for this option.
-This is used by [**InternetSetOption**](internetsetoption.md) on handles returned by [**HttpOpenRequest**](httpopenrequest.md) only.
+This is used by [**InternetSetOption**](/windows/win32/Wininet/nf-wininet-internetsetoptiona?branch=master) on handles returned by [**HttpOpenRequest**](/windows/win32/Wininet/nf-wininet-httpopenrequesta?branch=master) only.

 **Version:** Requires Internet Explorer 8.0 or later.